I Want To...

 (C) The designated IRB may review and approve research in which the commercial sponsor holds the IND or IDE or is providing product for the study before a written contract with the sponsor has been signed.
 At the time of final IRB action, the PI will receive a notice from OHSR along with the approval documents, stating that the project may not begin until a contract has been signed by JHU.

-(A) The following terms must be contained in contracts negotiated by the Office of Research Administration (ORA) when the research will involve an investigational drug, biologic or device or where the clinical or preclinical study data and/or IP may be utilized for such products in the future:
+The following terms must be contained in contracts negotiated by the Office of Research Administration (ORA) when the research will involve an investigational drug, biologic or device, or where the clinical or preclinical study data and/or IP may be utilized for such products in the future:

-- Contracts for studies in which a commercial sponsor holds the IND or IDE and also controls the protocol must also require the sponsor to fund medical care costs for any study related injury or illness.
-The Organization may execute contracts that exclude from such provision injuries or illnesses primarily due to a participant’s underlying medical condition, known risks of routine patient care portions of the protocol, or Institution’s negligence or willful misconduct.
+(B) Contracts for studies in which a commercial sponsor holds the IND or IDE and also controls the protocol must also require the sponsor to fund medical care costs for any study related injury or illness.
+The Organization may execute contracts that exclude from such provision (i) injuries or illnesses primarily due to a participant’s underlying medical condition, (ii) known risks of routine patient care portions of the protocol, or (iii) the Organization’s negligence or willful misconduct.
 Cost of medical care provided for study related injuries or illnesses shall be billed to a participant’s insurance only in accord with the terms of the contract.

-- Commercial entities providing product for investigational studies that are initiated by a Johns Hopkins faculty investigator and in which the Hopkins investigator holds the IND or IDE and controls the protocol are required to provide indemnification for their responsibilities in the study (i.e., design, manufacture and shipment of the product) and for Sponsor’s use of the data and any intellectual property assigned to Sponsor.
+(C) Commercial entities providing product for investigational studies that are initiated by a Johns Hopkins faculty investigator and in which the Hopkins investigator holds the IND or IDE and controls the protocol are required to provide indemnification for the commercial entity’s (i) responsibilities in the study (i.e., design, manufacture and shipment of the product), and (ii) use of the data and any intellectual property assigned to the commercial entity.

-- Non-commercial entities sponsoring (holding the IND or IDE) and/or providing investigational products, are not required to provide indemnification or medical care costs.
+(E) Non-commercial entities sponsoring (holding the IND or IDE) and/or providing investigational products are not required to provide indemnification or medical care costs.
 Commercial entities providing product for investigational studies sponsored by non-commercial entities will not be required to provide indemnification for their design, manufacture and shipment of the investigational product.

-- Commercial sponsors of non-investigational clinical studies and preclinical studies will be required to provide indemnification for their use of data and any assignment of intellectual property to them.
+Commercial sponsors of non-investigational clinical studies and preclinical studies will be required to provide indemnification for their use of study data and intellectual property assigned to them.

 (A) Press releases, marketing and promotional documents naming or referring to Johns Hopkins institutions and/or faculty and staff require prior review and approval by Johns Hopkins regarding the accuracy of the information being released.